PROBIC/mGEMS/README.md

 	--groups           (Optional) Which groups to extract from the input reads.
 	--min-abundance    (Optional) Extract only groups that have a relative abundance higher than this value.
-	--compress         (Optional) Toggle compressing the output files (default: compress)
+	--compress         (Optional) Toggle compressing the output files (default: compress) --write-unassigned (Optional) Extract reads that pseudoaligned to a reference sequence but were not assigned to any group. (default: off)
 ```